$3.22 Billion in Sales Expected for Baxter International Inc. (NYSE:BAX) This Quarter

-Wall Street brokerages forecast that Baxter International Inc. (NYSE:BAX) will announce $3.22 billion in sales for the current quarter, Zacks Investment Research reports.
-Seven analysts have issued estimates for Baxter International’s earnings.
-The lowest sales estimate is $3.20 billion and the highest is $3.24 billion.
-Baxter International reported sales of $2.97 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 8.4%.
-The company is expected to issue its next quarterly earnings report before the market opens on Thursday, October 28th.
+Wall Street analysts expect Baxter International Inc. (NYSE:BAX) to post sales of $3.22 billion for the current fiscal quarter, Zacks reports.
+Seven analysts have provided estimates for Baxter International’s earnings, with the lowest sales estimate coming in at $3.20 billion and the highest estimate coming in at $3.24 billion.
+Baxter International reported sales of $2.97 billion during the same quarter last year, which indicates a positive year over year growth rate of 8.4%.
+The firm is scheduled to announce its next earnings results before the market opens on Thursday, October 28th.

-According to Zacks, analysts expect that Baxter International will report full-year sales of $12.61 billion for the current fiscal year, with estimates ranging from $12.56 billion to $12.63 billion.
-For the next fiscal year, analysts expect that the business will post sales of $13.20 billion, with estimates ranging from $13.09 billion to $13.30 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that that provide coverage for Baxter International.
+On average, analysts expect that Baxter International will report full year sales of $12.61 billion for the current year, with estimates ranging from $12.56 billion to $12.63 billion.
+For the next fiscal year, analysts anticipate that the firm will report sales of $13.20 billion, with estimates ranging from $13.09 billion to $13.30 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that follow Baxter International.

-Baxter International (NYSE:BAX) last issued its earnings results on Wednesday, July 28th.
-The medical instruments supplier reported $0.80 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.75 by $0.05.
-The business had revenue of $3.10 billion for the quarter, compared to analysts’ expectations of $3.11 billion.
-Baxter International had a return on equity of 19.07% and a net margin of 9.18%.
+Baxter International (NYSE:BAX) last posted its quarterly earnings results on Wednesday, July 28th.
+The medical instruments supplier reported $0.80 EPS for the quarter, topping the consensus estimate of $0.75 by $0.05.
+The business had revenue of $3.10 billion during the quarter, compared to analysts’ expectations of $3.11 billion.
+Baxter International had a net margin of 9.18% and a return on equity of 19.07%.

+The business also recently declared a quarterly dividend, which was paid on Friday, October 1st.
+Investors of record on Friday, September 3rd were given a dividend of $0.28 per share.
+The ex-dividend date was Thursday, September 2nd.
+This represents a $1.12 annualized dividend and a yield of 1.40%.
+Baxter International’s dividend payout ratio (DPR) is 36.25%.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-United Capital Financial Advisers LLC raised its position in Baxter International by 1.0% during the second quarter.
-United Capital Financial Advisers LLC now owns 14,571 shares of the medical instruments supplier’s stock valued at $1,173,000 after acquiring an additional 145 shares in the last quarter.
-Rodgers Brothers Inc. raised its position in Baxter International by 0.8% during the first quarter.
-Rodgers Brothers Inc. now owns 19,017 shares of the medical instruments supplier’s stock valued at $1,604,000 after acquiring an additional 150 shares in the last quarter.
-Connolly Sarah T. raised its position in Baxter International by 2.5% during the second quarter.
-Connolly Sarah T. now owns 6,150 shares of the medical instruments supplier’s stock valued at $495,000 after acquiring an additional 150 shares in the last quarter.
-White Pine Capital LLC grew its holdings in Baxter International by 3.7% during the second quarter.
-White Pine Capital LLC now owns 4,460 shares of the medical instruments supplier’s stock valued at $345,000 after purchasing an additional 160 shares during the last quarter.
-Finally, Van Strum & Towne Inc. grew its holdings in Baxter International by 5.6% during the second quarter.
-Van Strum & Towne Inc. now owns 3,800 shares of the medical instruments supplier’s stock valued at $306,000 after purchasing an additional 200 shares during the last quarter.
+A number of large investors have recently modified their holdings of BAX.
+Parisi Gray Wealth Management bought a new position in shares of Baxter International in the 2nd quarter valued at about $32,000.
+Harbor Investment Advisory LLC boosted its stake in shares of Baxter International by 63.3% in the 2nd quarter.
+Harbor Investment Advisory LLC now owns 542 shares of the medical instruments supplier’s stock valued at $44,000 after purchasing an additional 210 shares during the last quarter.
+Mascoma Wealth Management LLC bought a new position in shares of Baxter International in the 3rd quarter valued at about $50,000.
+Red Door Wealth Management LLC bought a new position in shares of Baxter International in the 2nd quarter valued at about $86,000.
+Finally, Dark Forest Capital Management LP bought a new position in shares of Baxter International in the 2nd quarter valued at about $87,000.
 84.04% of the stock is currently owned by hedge funds and other institutional investors.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 1st.
-Investors of record on Friday, September 3rd were given a dividend of $0.28 per share.
-This represents a $1.12 annualized dividend and a yield of 1.39%.
-The ex-dividend date of this dividend was Thursday, September 2nd.
-Baxter International’s payout ratio is presently 36.25%.

 Baxter International Company Profile